Stebbet/BEACON/README.md

 optimizer = BEACONProblemOptimiser(problem=problem, algorithm=algorithm, lb=lb, ub=ub, iteration=0)

 # Run the optimization
-result = optimizer.minimise_correlated_problem(n_gen=100, save_history=True)
+result = optimizer.minimise_correlated_problem(n_gen=100, save_history=False)
 ```

 ### Example Problem

-Example of a problem generated with a correlation of -0.8 a lengthscale of 0.1 and 1 decision variable
+Example of a problem generated with a correlation of -0.8, a lengthscale of 0.1, and 1 decision variable

 ![Example of a problem generated with a correlation of -0.8 a lengthscale of 0.1 and 1 decision variable](./images/sample_example.png)